Superrace Championship

+The Super 6000 class, the Superrace Championship's top-tier series, is Asia's only stock car race that has been recognized by the International Automobile Federation (FIA).
+As of 2021, CJ Logistics is the title sponsor, and its official name is CJ Logistics Superrace Championship.

 History

 The Superrace Championship first took place in 2007.
 The predecessor was the Korea GT Championship (KGTC), which began in 2006 and has continued to the present in 2021 after the changing the name to the Superrace Championship in 2007.
 The competition's official name has been changing depending on the title sponsor, and so far, CJ O Shopping, TVing, and CJ Hello Vision have all joined as sponsors.
 From 2016 to the present, CJ Logistics has always been a title sponsor and the event is known as the 'CJ Logistics Superrace Championship.'
 It had the 100th Superrace Championship in the first round of the 2020 season which recorded a total of 107 matches by 2020.

 The race for the top class, the Super 6000, started from the third round with the introduction of the stock car in 2008.
 At the beginning, 5 teams and 8 drivers participated but the race has constantly expanded to a competition with more than 20 drivers.
 Unlike mass-produced regular automobiles, stock cars are designed specifically for races.
 Depending on the cowl, the vehicle's design can look similar but its mechanical characteristics are totally different.
 It is known as the top-level race in Korea as only the racers with International C or higher license can participate.
 The cowl of Super 6000 has been using Toyota GR Supra since 2020 after going through Spira (2008), Cadillac CTS (2009), Hyundai Genesis (2012), Cadillac ATS-V (2016).
 There have been 96 races by the 2020 season, and the 100th race will be held in the 4th round of the 2021 season.

 The Superrace Championship was the first to hold a night race in 2012.
 Aside from the various night races, it was the first to adopt the idea of ‘Motortainment,' which mixes motorsport and entertainment.
 It is credited with helping to popularize motorsport by trying to relay broadcasting via terrestrial TV.